 Once you get your website up in WordPress, get ready for a world of hurt.
 WordPress sites often break down every 3 months or so.
 They need to be constantly fixed and updated as online technology changes.
-And WordPress is an open-source platform, which means you are on your own once you get it set up online.
-Be prepared to hire multiple WordPress developers over the next two years to fix up your site until you get to the point where you're ready to give up and try something new.
+Be prepared to hire multiple WordPress developers over the next two years to fix up your site until you get to the point where you're so burnt out, you hate the idea of having a website altogether.

 You won't be able to edit on your own without a ton of training

 I'm a website designer & developer, and even I get frustrated and confused with WordPress.
 That's because it was not designed with Clients or Business people in mind.
 It was made for coders.
 The backend of WordPress is so confusing, so annoying and frustrating, that all my clients refuse to attempt to edit it on their own after their first few attempts.
-WordPress is not user-friendly, no matter what any WordPress developer claims.
+WordPress is not user-friendly to Clients, no matter what any WordPress developer claims.
 WordPress might be fun to play around with for coders, but it is not fun for business owners.

 WordPress breaks down too frequently

 WordPress is designed so loosely, that all the pieces, plugins and technology fall apart constantly.
-You'll need to hire a WordPress developer on roughly 1-3 month basis just to make sure it's all still working properly.
+You'll need to hire a WordPress developer on a roughly 1-3 month basis just to make sure it's all still working properly.
 And this can often cost anywhere between $300 and $1000 per 3 months just to make sure all is working well.
 And that's not including any website changes, improvements or modifications as your business grows.
 WordPress is not cost-effective for small businesses when your gross revenue is less than $200,000 per year.
 Spend that money elsewhere on advertising, or other ways to automated and improve your business internally.

 Hackers get into WordPress too easily